penumbra-zone/penumbra/docs/protocol/src/shielded_pool/action/spend.md

     2.2.
 No two spends on the ledger, even in the same transaction, can have the same nullifier.

 3. You can't spend a note that has not been created, unless the amount of that note is 0.
+Notes with amount 0 are considered dummy spends and are allowed in the protocol.

 4. The spend does not reveal the amount, asset type, sender identity, or recipient identity.